 January 25, 2017 might have been a typical northwest winter day for Mark Owen.
 Typical, except for the terrible way he felt, and it only got worse.
-By the time his wife, Sarah, returned home from work, Mark felt so bad he was hunkered down by their bed.
+By the time his wife,

 Thinking he had a severe case of the flu, Sarah drove Mark to an urgent care clinic for a flu shot.
 The provider pushed on Mark’s abdomen to examine him, and he passed out.
 Immediately, an ambulance was called, and Mark was transported to the emergency room at PeaceHealth St. Joseph Medical Center in Bellingham, Washington.